SHON (SHell Object Notation)

 {"array":[1,2,3]}

-To safely interpolate an arbitrary string, use -- "$VARIABLE"
+To safely interpolate an arbitrary string, use -- "$VARIABLE".

 This ensures that the variable is interpreted as a string literal in place,

-even if it begins with -
+even if it begins with - or --.

 $ STRING='-rf /'